f1j4r/fxAI-Android-Interactive-AI-App-with-Dynamic-Template-Interface/README.md

-# FxAI – AI‑driven interactive content on Android
+# FxAI – AI‑driven interactive content on Android (Prototype)

 **FxAI** is a native Android application that uses AI to generate and update interactive HTML templates inside a WebView.
 It supports multiple AI providers (Groq, Google Gemini, or any OpenAI‑compatible API) and allows users to create, edit, and reuse custom templates.